 18 January (each year)

 Monica Cole Research Grant guidelines (PDF)

 Monica Cole Research Grant recipients

 2014: Jonathan David Hassall (University of Southampton).
 'Reconstructing Holocene palaeoclimate and tropical cyclone activity in the South Pacific from terrestrial sediment archives'

 By collecting climate proxies stored within lake sediments in Samoa, this project seeks to reconstruct the magnitude and rate of past climatic changes across the South Pacific Convergence Zone.
 The data collected will be used to aid understanding of global energy fluxes, inter-hemisphere climate links and cyclone activity.

 2013: Ana Prohaska (University of Oxford).
 'Ecological Responses of the Lowland Rainforests of Southeast Asia to Past Climatic Changes: New Lessons for Conservation'

 Traditionally, conservation response has been hindered by poor understanding of the biological consequences of large changes in temperature and precipitation.
-To address this important knowledge gap, this project will pioneer the investigation of the vegetation response of Southeast Asian lowland rainforests to past rainfall shifts, and apply findings toward advancing modeling predictions of rainforest dynamics under future climate scenarios.
+To address this important knowledge gap, this project pioneered the investigation of the vegetation response of Southeast Asian lowland rainforests to past rainfall shifts, and applied findings toward advancing modeling predictions of rainforest dynamics under future climate scenarios.

 2012: Christopher John Thorpe-Dixon (University of Plymouth).
 'Conservation along the Indian Western Ghats'